FractalBlocks/Fractal/DEVELOPMENT.md

 - Evaluate a way for keeping state in inputs, maybe support use of generators e.g. keep waiting for 3 messages after execute some action or task
 - Add error index (DX)
 - Router Docs (ASAP)
-- Build an example of Scuttlebott integration (ASAP)
+- Build an example of Scuttlebott integration
 - Use complexList inside manyLists example and add adapter to complexList
 - Document adapters like a way for nesting complex lists (dynamic component trees)
 - Refactor examples to make use of typesafe actions